Best Things To Buy To Make Money: 13 Great Income Generating Ideas

 Plus, if you have the time, you can market your DJ services for hire at weddings, events, and clubs.

-When you’re not using your DJ equipment, you could rent it out on a site like Fat Llama and make passive income by letting someone else use it for an agreed period of time.
+When you’re not using your DJ equipment, you could rent it out on a site like Fat Llama and generate income by letting someone else use it for an agreed period of time.

 6. Ice Cream Machine